Pierre-D-G/PEAN-Contacts-Manager/README.md

   - ~~Get - `/api/contacts/contact/:id` - view all the details about a contact~~
   - Post - `/api/contacts` - Create a new contact
   - Put - `/api/contacts/contact/:id` - Update a contact's details
-  - Delete - `/api/contacts/contact/:id` - Delete a contacts
+  - Delete - `/api/contacts/contact/:id` - Delete a contact

 ### Front-End